PaperMC/docs/docs/paper/dev/getting-started/plugin-yml.md

 ### name*

 The name of your plugin.
-This is what will be displayed in the plugin list and warning messages.
+This is what will be displayed in the plugin list and log messages.
 - `name: ExamplePlugin`

 ### version*